tigerfarm/arduino/Altair101/asm/programs/README.md

 It was slow and difficult to write simple programs.
 Re-adjusting jumps was a major issue without labels.
 I needed an assembler program.
 But I couldn't find one online.
-I began writing an assembler program to convert assembler programs into byte arrays.
+I began writing an assembler program to convert assembler instructions into byte arrays.

 I would copy the byte array output into the processor program, Processor.ino.
 The Arduino IDE would compile the Processor.ino program and upload it to the Arduino board.